-we can find this using the below query.
+we can find the failed login attempt in the database using the below query.
 You need to provide the username if you are looking for a particular user or just leave blank, it will show for all the users

 SELECT TO_CHAR(TIMESTAMP,'MM/DD HH24:MI') TIMESTAMP, SUBSTR(OS_USERNAME,1,20) OS_USERNAME, SUBSTR(USERNAME,1,20) USERNAME, SUBSTR(TERMINAL,1,20) TERMINAL, ACTION_NAME, RETURNCODE, OS_USERNAME, USERNAME, USERHOST FROM SYS.DBA_AUDIT_SESSION WHERE USERNAME LIKE '%&1%' AND TIMESTAMP BETWEEN SYSDATE-1 AND SYSDATE and RETURNCODE in (1017,20008) ORDER BY TIMESTAMP DESC;